AI Screenr

 What is high-volume candidate screening?

-High-volume candidate screening is the first-round evaluation stage when you're processing significantly more candidates than a single recruiter can interview one-to-one — typically 100+ per month for a single team, or 500+ for RPOs, staffing agencies, and fast-growth companies.
-The operating challenge is throughput: one recruiter caps around 80 screens a month before quality drops, so scaling linearly with headcount does not work.
-Voice AI interview software changes the ceiling by running interviews in parallel, async, with identical rubric scoring across every candidate.
+High-volume candidate screening is the first-round evaluation stage when you process far more candidates than a single recruiter can interview one by one.
+This typically means more than 100 per month for a single team, or more than 500 for RPOs, staffing agencies, and fast-growing companies.
+The core challenge is throughput: one recruiter handles about 80 screens per month before quality drops.
+Growing the team in line with volume does not work.
+Voice AI interview software changes the ceiling by running interviews in parallel, async, with the same scoring criteria applied to every candidate.

-At what volume does AI screening start paying off?
+At what volume does AI screening start to make sense?

-The inflection point is around 30–50 candidates per month per recruiter — below that, a recruiter can usually handle phone screens without the economics hurting.
-Above 50, the scheduling tax, consistency drift, and recruiter fatigue make manual screening structurally unreliable.
-At 200+ per month, AI screening is not a cost optimization — it's the only operating model that delivers consistent output without scaling headcount linearly.
+The tipping point is around 30–50 candidates per month per recruiter.
+Below that, a recruiter can usually handle phone screens without a real cost problem.
+Above 50, the time spent on scheduling, inconsistent scoring, and recruiter fatigue start to cause real problems.
+At 200 or more per month, AI screening is not just a cost saver — it is the only way to deliver consistent results without hiring more recruiters.

-How many candidates can AI Screenr interview simultaneously?
+How many candidates can AI Screenr interview at the same time?

 Is there a rate limit on AI interviews?